weecology/NeonTreeEvaluation_package/README.md

 ==========

 To submit to this benchmark, please see the evaluation vignette.
-Please submit a pull request, or contact the maintainer if you use these data in analysis and would like the results to be shown here.
+Please submit a pull request, or contact the maintainer.

+Current scores are shown in the data repo:
+<a href="https://github.com/weecology/NeonTreeEvaluation#performance" class="uri">https://github.com/weecology/NeonTreeEvaluation#performance</a>

 Citation
 --------